 Primary key stage one and two

 Primary classes participate in at least three times weekly Mathematics sessions enabling them to acquire, develop and apply their learning.
-Primary Mathematics is planned and delivered by the lead teacher.

 Secondary key stage three four and Post 16